titanioco/titanioco.github.io/_pages/about.md

 My path into technology began at the [Universidad Distrital Francisco José de Caldas](https://www.udistrital.edu.co/), where I studied Electronics and Communications Engineering from 2010 to 2016.
 This foundation gave me a deep understanding of how systems communicate—knowledge that would prove invaluable as I transitioned into IT infrastructure and eventually blockchain technology.

+During my studies, I worked with [COBOL Ingeniería SAS](https://cobol.com.co/), a Colombian technology solutions provider, where I specialized in e-commerce development and sales consulting.
+I captured client requirements, designed virtual store platforms, and closed deals with potential leads by translating their business needs into effective digital solutions.

 From Enterprise Data to Decentralized Systems
 ------